maurymmarques/couchdb-datasource/README.md

 # CouchDB datasource plugin for CakePHP

-CouchDB datasource is a way to improve the communication from CakePHP application to CouchDB database.
+CouchDB datasource is a way to facilitate the communication from CakePHP application to CouchDB database.

 DataSources are the link between models and the source of data that models represent.